pgillich/sample-blog/README.md

 It's simple: Sqlite.
 Sqlite supports in-memory storage, so faking is not needed during automatic tests.

 If different DBs should be supported, Factory+Builder design pattern can be used, where in-memory Sqlite can be used for automatic tests.
-Currently, Postgres can be used, too, but not tested.
+Currently, Postgres might be used, too, but not tested.

 Unfortunatelly, Sqlite does not support foreign keys: <https://github.com/jinzhu/gorm/issues/635>.
 Example for workaround: